Starage Logo

 STARGATE MISSIONS - EPISODE TITLE: THE DUKE OF EARL

-An older Air Force officer by the name of Brigadier General Joseph Caldwell is transferred to Cheyenne Mountain to remain until he wishes to retire.
-He has served as a pilot (choose whichever conflict sounds most plausible, or keep it a secret) and has been a career soldier ever since.
-He’s an aging man but an excellent officer and he goes strictly by the book (which makes him an ideal duty officer if one has not been chosen).
+An older Air Force officer by the name of Brigadier General Joseph Caldwell is transferred to Cheyenne Mountain to remain until he wants to retire.
+He's served as a pilot (choose whichever conflict sounds most plausible, or keep it a secret) and has been a career soldier ever since.
+He's an aging man but an excellent officer and he goes strictly by the book (which makes him an ideal duty officer, if one hasn't been chosen).
 You can introduce Old Joe during other missions to establish him as the new guy on the block.
-Old Joe can be a hard man but he's not without the desire to socialize - it's just that his definition of socializing is reminiscing.
-He’ll go into stories about "the old days" at the drop of a hat and he counts those days as the best – and they’re gone, along with most of his old companions.
+Old Joe can be a hard man but he likes to socialize - it's just that his definition of socializing is reminiscing.
+He'll go into stories about the old days at the drop of a hat and he counts those days as the best - and they're gone, along with most of his companions.

-One of the first things that Old Joe Caldwell insists upon is more recreational time on Earth for the many stargate teams, for the sake of their sanity and health.
-He begins to order outings – to the zoo, the movies, plays, etc. Characters can and will be ordered to recreate, which could end up in amusing scenes.
-Characters will also begin to hear about Caldwell's efforts to reoutfit the lounge on level 18 with better accoutrements: couches, small tables, a genuine classic juke box and even an ice cream/soda fountain.
-The juke is full of oldies that he fires up every time he goes into the lounge, always starting with "The Duke of Earl" by Gene Chandler.
+One of the first things that Old Joe Caldwell insists on is more recreational time on Earth for the stargate teams, for the sake of their sanity and health.
+He begins to order outings - to the zoo, the movies, plays, etc. Characters can and will be ordered to recreate, which could end up in amusing scenes.
+Characters will also begin to hear about Caldwell's efforts to reoutfit the lounge on level 18 with better accoutrements: couches, small tables, a genuine classic jukebox and even an ice cream bar and soda fountain.
+The juke is full of oldies that he fires up every time he visits the lounge, and he always starts off with "The Duke of Earl" by Gene Chandler.

-I made a CD when I ran this scenario, based on what I felt old Joe would play to remind him of his good old times and I played it during the climax scene outlined below below.
+I made a CD when I ran this scenario, based on what I felt old Joe would play to remind him of his good old times and I played it during the climax scene outlined below.
 My players loved it.
 Quite a few of the songs came on at hilarious moments when events were heating up and they worked perfectly.
-I would suggest sticking with the oldies for the feel of it and if by some chance you're not familiar with these songs, give them an honest try.
-Although I was born after these songs had had their heydey, I will always love them in the deepest parts of my heart.
+I suggest sticking with oldies from the 1950s and 60s and if you're not familiar with these songs, give them an honest try.
+Although I was born after their heyday, I will always love them in the deepest parts of my heart.
 Some of the songs I used were:

 The Duke of Earl by Gene Chandler